-- 4.2.1 Circle Housing Merton Priory (CHMP), part of the wider Circle Housing Group, acquired the ownership and management of the Estates in 2010 as part of a Housing Stock Transfer Agreement (HSTA) containing all the Council housing stock within Merton, totalling circa 9,500 units. - 4.2.2 Baseline data was collected at the SA scoping stage, which was updated at the previous stages of the SA and in this SA.
+- 4.2.1 Clarion acquired the ownership and management of the Estates in 2010 as part of a Housing Stock Transfer Agreement (HSTA) containing all the Council housing stock within Merton, totalling circa 9,500 units. - 4.2.2 Baseline data was collected at the SA scoping stage, which was updated at the previous stages of the SA and in this SA.
 The baseline information provides the basis for predicting and monitoring the environmental and sustainability effects of planning policy.
 A summary of the updated baseline information is provided below, which has been made more specific to each Estate.
 Further information on the baseline data can be found in the Scoping Report 2014, and Issues and Options SA Report, 2014.